 Your chain saw is equipped with a chain brake that is designed to stop the chain if you get a kickback.
 The chain brake reduces the risk of accidents, but only you can prevent them.
+(3)

 Take care when using your saw and make sure the kickback zone of the bar never touches any object.
+(4)

-- The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism. - The brake is applied when the front hand guard (B) is pushed forwards.

-This movement activates a spring-loaded mechanism that tightens the brake band (C) around the engine drive system (D) (clutch drum).

-The front hand guard is not designed solely to activate the chain brake.
-Another important feature is that it reduces the risk of your left hand hitting the chain if you lose grip of the front handle.

-The chain brake must be engaged when the chain saw is started to prevent the saw chain from rotating.

-Use the chain brake as a "parking brake" when starting and when moving over short distances, to reduce the risk of moving chain accidentally hitting your leg or anyone or anything close by.

-To release the chain brake pull the front hand guard backwards, towards the front handle.

-Kickback can be very sudden and violent.
+- The chain brake (A) can either be activated manually (by your left hand) or automatically by the inertia release mechanism.
+(5) - The brake is applied when the front hand guard (B) is pushed forwards.
+(5) - This movement activates a spring-loaded mechanism that tightens the brake band (C) around the engine drive system (D) (clutch drum).
+(6) - The front hand guard is not designed solely to activate the chain brake.
+Another important feature is that it reduces the risk of your left hand hitting the chain if you lose grip of the front handle. - The chain brake must be engaged when the chain saw is started to prevent the saw chain from rotating.
+(52) - Use the chain brake as a "parking brake" when starting and when moving over short distances, to reduce the risk of moving chain accidentally hitting your leg or anyone or anything close by.
+Do not leave the chain saw switched on with the chain brake activated for long periods.
+The chain saw can become very hot. - The chain brake is released by moving the front hand guard marked "PULL BACK TO RESET" back, towards the front handle. - Kickback can be very sudden and violent.
 Most kickbacks are minor and do not always activate the chain brake.
 If this happens you should hold the chain saw firmly and not let go.

-The way the chain brake is activated, either manually or automatically by the inertia release mechanism, depends on the force of the kickback and the position of the chain saw in relation to the object that the kickback zone of the bar strikes.
+(56) - The way the chain brake is activated, either manually or automatically by the inertia release mechanism, depends on the force of the kickback and the position of the chain saw in relation to the object that the kickback zone of the bar strikes.

 If you get a violent kickback while the kickback zone of the bar is farthest away from you the chain brake is designed to be activated by the inertia in the kickback direction.
+(7)